huggingface/blog/arrow-datasets.md

 <div align="center"> Source: <a href="https://arrow.apache.org/overview/" rel="noopener" target="_blank" >Apache Arrow Overview</a></div> -->

 ### Hugging Face Datasets
+A Hugging Face Dataset is at its core an Arrow Table: a 2-dimensional data structure with a schema and named columns.
+When you load a dataset for the first time, it is downloaded locally, then serialized into

 ### The Arrow Compute API